vibbits/training-material/topics/data-management-plans/tutorials/Introduction/tutorial.md

 Think about your own research.
 If someone accused you of research misconduct, would you be in a position to defend your research and reputation?
 List some strategies you could implement right now that would assist you, should you ever find yourself in Marleen’s situation.

-## Data Disasters – Postcards From the Edge
+## Data Disasters – Postcards from the Edge

 The following are real examples where researchers or data centers have lost crucial data.
 Could any of these ever happen to you?
 With good planning you could avoid or reduce the impact of such occurrences.